Latest posts by Adam Lowe (see all)

 Taymount was established by Enid Taylor and her husband Glenn (director of Science).
 They set up the clinic together because they were both passionate about encouraging diet diversity in their patients.
-Through this, they discovered FMT as an effective form of treatment for patients suffering from gastrointestinal distress, IBS, histamine intolerance, ulcerative colitis and even neurological diseases such as MS and myalgic encephalomyelitis/chronic fatigue syndrome.
+Through this, they discovered FMT has helped patients suffering from gastrointestinal distress, IBS, histamine intolerance, ulcerative colitis and even neurological diseases such as MS and myalgic encephalomyelitis/chronic fatigue syndrome.

 What does the actual process of FMT involve?